 That is the essence of Supported Decision Making, allowing someone with a disability to retain their legal personhood and make legal decisions with the support of others they choose.
 In many cases this can be achieved informally.
 In others, it will require legislative change to recognize the authority of supporters.

-British Columbia is the one province that has adopted laws that support Supported Decision Making broadly through Representation Agreements.
+British Columbia has adopted laws that support Supported Decision Making formally through Representation Agreements.
 People with intellectual and other disabilities can name the person or people they would like to support them around a variety of decisions.
 And they can name different people for different types of decisions.
-Someone may designate a parent, favourite uncle and school friend to represent them around decisions such as health care.
-They may name one or more people to represent them around decisions with personal care and again, others to provide support around health care decisions.
+Someone may designate a parent, favourite uncle and school friend to support them around decisions such as health care.
+They may name one or more people to support them around decisions with personal care and again, others to provide support around health care decisions.